ducdetronquito/h11/README.md

 Inspired by the amazing work of [python-hyper](https://github.com/python-hyper/h11).

-⚠️ I'm currently renovating an old house which does not allow me to work on [requestz](https://github.com/ducdetronquito/requestz/), [h11](https://github.com/ducdetronquito/h11/) and [http](https://github.com/ducdetronquito/http) as much as I would like to.
-Further development will likely to start again around december 2022.
-In the meantime, feel free to fork :)
+⚠️ I'm currently renovating an old house which does not allow me to work on [requestz](https://github.com/ducdetronquito/requestz/), [h11](https://github.com/ducdetronquito/h11/) and [http](https://github.com/ducdetronquito/http) anymore.
+Feel free to fork or borrow some ideas if there are any good ones :)

 ## Installation